 The culprit is p-phenylenediamine, or PPD, which is, by law, not permitted to be used on skin.
 So if you do try at-home henna brow tint, do your research first, and find a safe, gentle, chemical-free formula to use (We like Rainbow Research's Henna Hair Color & Conditioner, $9).
 Then, patch test the henna to be sure it doesn't irritate your skin.

-As you can see, the standard practice seems to be to smear a petroleum jelly product like Vaseline ($4) around the perimeter of the brows to prevent the henna from staining your skin.
 As the henna is being applied, mistakes are touched up with wipes or cotton swabs.
 After the henna dries, remove with wipes, et voilà—bold, beautiful brows.